The First Room

 Most people call it personality.
 Often it is just the body remembering the first room.

-The child whose first room failed does not simply become sad.
-They adapt.
-They become performers.
-They build around the gap whatever the environment requires.
 Some become over-performers: extraordinary, driven, impressive, running a background calculation in every room they enter about how they are being received.
 Some withdraw: technically competent, never fully available, present in the meeting without being present in the room.
 Some dominate: controlling the emotional weather of every space they enter because they could not control the weather of the room where it mattered most.
 Some manage: always reading other people's moods, always adjusting, always smoothing, always one step ahead of the next rupture.

 This is not a story about bad fathers.
-It is a story about first rooms that failed to install the language, and second rooms that inherited the silence, and third rooms where the silence became institutional.
+It is a story about first rooms that failed to install language, second rooms that inherited silence, and third rooms where silence became institutional.
+Every institution Harry will ever lead is running the same programme his father ran.
+Until Harry faces the gap, the programme continues.

 There is a CEO I know who took a role at a regional institution in a town that runs on relationships.
 He arrived after a thorough search process, four rounds of interviews, three reference checks and a final presentation to a committee of nine who asked him, in the way committees do when they have not quite settled on their question, how he felt about change.